joshbegley/nyt-latest/README.md

 `The Pacers routed the Bucks in the first of four NBA playoff games Saturday, taking a 1-0 series lead.`\
 https://nytimes.com/athletic/6292216/2025/04/19/nba-playoff-pacers-bucks-clippers-nuggets-knicks-pistons-lakers-wolves/

-**Chris Drury on firing Peter Laviolette, his own job security and a 'wide open' coaching search**\
+**Chris Drury on firing Peter Laviolette, his job security and a 'wide open' coaching search**\
-`Drury met with the media Saturday, saying: “Quite simply, we fell short across the board.
+`Drury met with the media Saturday saying, “We fell short across the board.
 Nobody here takes it lightly."`\
 https://nytimes.com/athletic/6292531/2025/04/19/chris-drury-peter-laviolette-firing/

 **USA, Canada to face off in Women's World Championship gold-medal game**\